Gurmesh Singh becomes first Sikh to lead major party, chosen as NSW Nationals leader, Dugald Saunders resigns

 “How many more generations does it have to be before I stop being an Indian-Australian and just an Australian?
 I think that’s the question we all have to answer,” he said.

-Nationals MPs chose him as leader after former State leader and police minister Paul Toole declined to contest the ballot.
+Nationals MPs chose Gurmesh Singh as leader after former State leader and police minister Paul Toole declined to contest the vacant leadership.
 Kevin Anderson, the member for Tamworth, was elected as deputy leader, also unopposed.

-Mr Singh, of Sikh Punjabi heritage, joined the Nationals shortly before being elected to Parliament in 2019 as the member for Coffs Harbour.
+Mr Singh joined the Nationals shortly before being elected to Parliament in 2019 as the member for Coffs Harbour on the State’s mid-north coast.

-His elevation as Nationals leader, less than 18 months after becoming deputy, means the Coalition’s alternative deputy premier and Labor Deputy Premier Pru Car both have Indian ethnicity.
+His elevation as Nationals leader, less than 18 months after becoming deputy, means the Coalition’s alternative deputy premier and Labor Deputy Premier Prue Car both have Indian ethnicity.

-Mr Singh’s great-grandfather Bella Singh came to Australia in 1895, and Gurmesh Singh’s ancestors settled in the Coffs Coast area growing bananas and later blueberries.
+Gurmesh Singh’s great-grandfather Bella Singh came to Australia in 1895, with the last three generations of the family settling in the Coffs Coast area growing bananas and later blueberries and macadamia nuts.

 His predecessor, Mr Saunders, is one-sixteenth Indian.